 You can show many metrics on your screen with the On-Screen Display and monitor how is your PC performing real-time.
 While we have a detailed post on how to use it, here I will again explain briefly how you can do it.

 Go to Settings and click on the Monitoring tab to open up a window like the following:-

 Under the Active hardware monitoring graphs select as many metrics you want to show on your screen by checking Show in On-Screen Display under the GPU usage graph properties.

 In the front, you will also see a drop-down menu to select Text, Graph, and Text and Graph options.

-Once you do this, you can also change the colours of the real-time metrics by clicking on the three dots box on the left as shown above and a window will open with various sections under Active Layout Properties like Colors Library, Group color, Value color etc.
+Once you do this, you can also change the colors of the real-time metrics by clicking on the three dots box on the left as shown above and a window will open with various sections under Active Layout Properties like Colors Library, Group color, Value color, etc.